DavidBert/OMDI_JO2024/docs/Introduction_git.md

 ```
 git push origin main
 ```
-   This uploads your local commits to the remote repository on GitLab.
+   This uploads your local commits to the remote repository on GitHub.
    Check the status again to verify that the commit has been pushed:
 ```
 git status